cibseven-community-hub/cibseven-mockito/README.md

 }
 ```

-## Stubbing and verifying access to Camunda Java API services to access process variables
+## Stubbing and verifying access to CIB seven Java API services to access process variables

 If you use [camunda-bpm-data](https://github.com/holunda-io/camunda-bpm-data/) library to access process variables, you might
 want to test that access.
 If you are testing `DelegateTask` or `DelegateExecution` code, the examples above already gives you
 possibilities to do so.
-If your code relies on direct access to Camunda Java API services (`RuntimeService`, `TaskService` and
+If your code relies on direct access to CIB seven Java API services (`RuntimeService`, `TaskService` and
 `CaseService`) you might need to stub them and verify with the help of `ServiceExpressions` helper:

 ```java